LogtalkDotOrg/logtalk3/manuals/sources/libraries/random.rst

 The ``random`` and ``fast_random`` objects manage the random number generator seed using internal dynamic state.
-The predicates that update the seed are declared as synchronized.
+The predicates that update the seed are declared as synchronized (when running on Prolog backends that support threads).
 Still, care must be taken when using these objects from multi-threaded applications as there is not portable solution to protect seed updates from signals and prevent inconsistent state when threads are canceled.

 The ``backend_random`` object abstracts the native backend Prolog compiler random number generator for the basic ``random/1``,